smclacke/minishell/SARAH_TD.md

 ~~ TOKENS ~~
 // split on spaces, split on metas but add metas to token array
-// if quotes, split those apart keep them totally intact
+// if quotes, split those separately,  keep everything in quotes totally intact
 	QUOTES~~
 ---> try using old ft_split, split on spaces, if quote found, stop splitting
 ---> add separately the part of the array from s or d quotes and then return to splitting on spaces